natali-alkayed/Movies-Library/README.md

 ## Overview- The purpous of this repo is to build a movie app that can check the latest movies based on categories.
 ## Getting Started- In the first step, the server and the database were built for this project.

 ## Project Features1.
-Favourite Movies Page/search page/trending/companies page/review page
+Favourite Movies Page/search page/trending/companies page/review page/get data page/add movie page